w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to teach the learning outcomes:

 * Define captions as a text version of the speech and non-speech audio information needed to understand the content.
 Explain that different regions have different names for captions, including subtitles.
 * Show examples of automatically-generated captions.
-Emphasize that they are often not sufficient to meet the accessibility requirements.
+Emphasize that they are not sufficient to meet the accessibility requirements.
 If relying on automatically-generated captions, content authors must ensure these captions are accurate and convey all the relevant information.
 * Describe characteristics of quality captions, including timestamps to identify when a person speaks.
 Explain that timestamps are often generated using specific software.
 * Introduce different types of file formats for captions, including WebVTT (Web Video Text Tracks Format), SRT (SubRip Subtitle), and TTML (Timed Text Markup Language).
 Explain that there are different tools to produce captions.
 Emphasize that it is easier to start with an existing transcript and then use the tools to generate the timestamps.
-Remind students that sometimes help from specialized roles is required to produce accurate and qualitty captions.
+Remind students that sometimes content authors require help from specialized roles to produce accurate and quality captions.
 * Show examples of how different media players and user agents display captions.
 Explain that some enable users to determine how and where captions appear.
 Emphasize that specifying the position and appearance of captions requires collaboration between different team members, including designers and developers.

 #### Ideas to Assess Knowledge for Topic